— This article by Jerry Cates was first published on 14 May 2016 and last revised on 27 March 2017. © Bugsinthenews Vol. 17:05(02).

 By trapping as many young adult mosquitoes as possible before they can bite their hosts, and trapping as many others right after they have taken a blood meal, before or immediately after they have laid their eggs, we are able to interrupt the mosquito’s life cycle and significantly reduce the mosquito population within the trapping area.
 Started early in the season, the trapping process ensures that mosquito populations are never allowed to reach high population densities.
 Started later in the season, after population densities have already risen, the device has the potential to bring any existing the mosquito populations under nominal to essentially total control, though clearly it is best to begin such a control program as early in the year as possible.

 This approach is more effective than those that use toxic pesticides.
 Pesticides that are considered safe enough to be applied in broadcast treatments throughout a yard don’t last.
 Most are quickly destroyed by ultraviolet radiation in ordinary sunshine, and all are washed away by rain showers.
 Our clients will have to do their part to eliminate the mosquito breeding sites under their reasonable control, but that is it.
 The ovitrap, which will need to be serviced no more often than every two months, will do the rest.
 Initial installation of the ovitraps, and servicing them each month, won’t cost a fortune.

-In fact, at all the nursing facilities, hospitals, and medical sites we presently service, our newly introduced mosquito control program is now included in their existing agreements with us at no extra cost whatsoever.
+Presently, at the nursing facilities, hospitals, and medical sites we presently service, our newly introduced mosquito control program is now included in their existing agreements with us at no extra cost.

 More To Come…